-House Committee Substitute for Senate Substitute for Senate Bill 62 was Truly Agreed to and Finally Passed by the legislature on May 11th.
+House Committee Substitute for Senate Substitute for Senate Bill 62 was signed by the Governor on July 14, 2017.

 - Terminated Vested Buyout Provision – Allows both the MPERS and MOSERS Boards to choose to establish a buyout program for terminated-vested members of the Closed Plan and Year 2000 Plan with such program authorization expiring May 31, 2018.
 The Board may set rules for such program.
 Any terminated-vested member who participates in such program and then returns to state employment will be considered a new employee and placed in the 2011 Tier.